Skip to content

 Here’s how it works:

-If you already know exactly what you need, you can skip the back-and-forth by providing the details upfront:
+If you already know exactly what you need, provide the details upfront:

 “I need to track orders, customers, and products — orders have a status and total, each order belongs to a customer”